 5. GlobalGiving partners are gearing up to help survivors access food, shelter, and other emergency services.

 The Disaster Recovery Network at GlobalGiving is working with responding partners to meet the immediate needs of California wildfire survivors and first responders.
 Once urgent needs are meet, the GlobalGiving California Wildfire Relief Fund will transition to support community-led, long-term recovery efforts.

 6. Cash is the best way to help people affected by the California wildfires.

 Survivors’ needs vary greatly from disaster to disaster and even day-to-day.
 You can learn more about how to help people affected by the California wildfires in this infographic about the importance of cash donations to community-led, vetted organizations in the aftermath of wildfires.

 Source: GlobalGiving + USAID Center for International Disaster Information

-Make a donation to GlobalGiving’s California Wildfire Relief Fund.
-Your donation will support wildfire survivors.
+Support wildfire survivors with a donation to GlobalGiving’s California Wildfire Relief Fund.

-Featured photo by Reuters.
-Please note: This article was originally published on Nov.
-16, 2018 and last updated on Nov.
-27, 2018.
+Note: This article was originally published on Oct.
+28, 2019 and was last updated on Oct.
+31.